Quick Answer

 You schedule service independently each year.

-Pros: Shop around for best price, skip unnecessary services Cons: No priority scheduling, may forget maintenance, no bundled discounts
+Pros: Shop around for best price, skip unnecessary services, no long-term commitment Cons: No priority scheduling, may forget maintenance, no bundled discounts, harder to track records

 Maintenance Cost by Generator Size